 Mr Ives, of Plymouth – who shares his January 8th birthday with one Elvis Aaron Presley - came to worldwide prominence when his 'diving museum' was discovered by filmmaker Amanda Blugrass.

-The museum - open to the public and is known as “Ray's Plaice” which started out life in a shed in the pensioner's back garden before finding a permanent home in two massive shipping containers at Plymouth's Yacht Haven Quay, features swords, propellers, cannonballs, small arms, muskets, bottles, diving suits, leather buckets plus an assortment of recovered cargo.
+The Ray Ives Museum - open to the public and colloquially known as “Ray's Plaice” - started out life in a shed in the pensioner's back garden before finding a permanent home in two massive shipping containers at Plymouth's Yacht Haven Quay, features swords, propellers, cannonballs, small arms, muskets, bottles, diving suits, leather buckets plus an assortment of recovered cargo.

 “I was told of Ray's collection, which he kept in a metal container at the marina,” explained Amanda, an Associate Lecturer in Media Arts at the University Of Plymouth.

 Looking over his incredible collection of vintage dive gear and salvaged 'treasures' amassed during Ives' incredible 50-year career led her to produce a 15-minute short film entitled “Ray-A Life Underwater” which went on to became a multi-award winning hit across the globe.

 “He also has over 15 dive helmets which chart the course of dive technology over the last century,” continued the former BBC journalist.
 “Ray is extraordinary.
 He even still dives in a hand-pumped 1900’s Siege Gorman diving suit with copper helmet.”